KostasValeckas/PyLongslit/_sources/getting_started.rst.txt

 For some systems, you will need to change the forward slash ``/`` to a backslash ``\`` in the paths.

-The above described changes can be made easily by using *find and replace* functionality in a text editor.
+The above described changes can be made easily by using the *find and replace* functionality in a text editor.

 The configuration files in the tutorial and developer repository are placed as shown below: